 The essence of Oneness

 The complexity of Oneness is also hinted at in Genesis 1:24, where we read, “. . . a man leaves his father and mother and is united to his wife, and they become one flesh” (italics supplied).
-The ideal “soul mate” intimacy of marriage, where an old couple will finish each other’s sentences, is a faint echo of the Oneness and tri-unity we see in the Father, Son and Holy Spirit.
+The ideal “soul mate” intimacy of marriage, where an old couple will finish each other’s sentences, is a faint echo of the Oneness and tri-unity we see in the triune God—that is, the three aspects of God represented by the Holy Trinity: God the Father, God the Son and God the Holy Spirit.

 Christmas is coming

 Yes, at the time of writing it’s a little early in the year to start thinking about tinsel and carols, but it’s nothing compared to the thousands of years the ancients spent waiting for the birth of the promised Messiah—the very first Christmas.
 In the words of the prophet Isaiah, later immortalised in Handel’s Messiah, “For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counsellor, Mighty God, Everlasting Father, Prince of Peace” (Isaiah 9:6).